katarzyna-stepczynska/Programming-practise/3-node-express-api-simpleCRUD/README.md

 ## Practise coding with JavaScript Mastery

 ###### Introduction
-Creating a simple API using Node and Express.
+Creating a simple API using Node.js.

 ###### Libraries used:
 * uuid